 The NFL could get between $8 billion to as much as $10 billion a year from its next round of media deals, the network official said.

 As that piece relates, the current NFL deals with external broadcasters combine for over $7 billion annually, counting Sunday Ticket.
-That’s with $1.9 billion from ESPN, $950 million from NBC, $1 billion from CBS, $1.1 billion from Fox for the Sunday package, $660 million from Fox for the Thursday package, $1.5 billion from AT&T/DirecTV for Sunday Ticket for a total of more than $5.2 billion).
+That’s with $1.9 billion from ESPN, $950 million from NBC, $1 billion from CBS, $1.1 billion from Fox for the Sunday package, $660 million from Fox for the Thursday package, $1.5 billion from AT&T/DirecTV for Sunday Ticket for a total of more than $7.1 billion.
 If you add streaming deals into that, the league currently gets around $500 million annually from Verizon and around $65 million from Amazon.
-That brings their total national broadcast revenue to over $5.7 billion annually.
+That brings their total national broadcast revenue to over $7.6 billion annually.
 But that seems set to go up quite a bit, and it’s particularly interesting that the $8-10 billion estimate comes from a network executive; the network side of this would seem incentivized to downplay the value of NFL programming (compared to NFL executives or even independent consultants) so they could get it cheaper, so a network executive throwing in these kinds of numbers is certainly notable.